weiks/flatfooted/README.md

   - Tested: Yes
 - [ ] `MSM` https://www.mscdirect.com/browse/tn/?searchterm=pen
   - Tested: Yes
-  - This site has a double-hop for search (categories/search results/product)
+  - This site has a double-hop for search (categories/search results/item)
     - How to proceed:
       - If it goes to "categories" mark it as not having results
       - If it goes to "research results" proceed normally
-      - If it goes into "product" proceed normally
+      - If it goes into "item" proceed normally
-        - This can be tricky, I need to find a reliable way to identify whether we are in a "product" or "search" page
+        - This can be tricky, I need to find a reliable way to identify whether we are in a "item" or "search" page
 - [ ] `hdss` https://hdsupplysolutions.com/shop/SearchDisplay?searchTerm=pen
   - Tested: Yes
   - Marked as: Exploratory work (defered)